 7. A student may use the School District’s Uniform Grievance Procedure to resolve a complaint.8.
 Whenever these guidelines require written notification, the appropriate administrator may assist the student in preparing such notification.A student or group of students seeking to distribute 10 or fewer copies of the same printed or digital publication on one or more days to students must distribute such material at times and/or places and in a manner that will not cause substantial disruption of the proper and orderly operation and discipline of the school or school activities and in compliance with items 4, 5, 6, and 7 above.

-- Will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities;
+- Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities;

-- Violates the rights of others, including but not limited to, material that is libelous, invades the privacy of others, or infringes on a copyright;
+- Violates the rights of others, including but not limited to, material that is libelous, slanderous or obscene, invades the privacy of others, or infringes on a copyright;

 - Is socially inappropriate or inappropriate due to the students’ maturity level, including but not limited to, material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board Policy and Student Handbook,